 1 little better than the averages of the proxy groups, which are BBB+ and Baa2.
 2 3.
 As Table 6 (page 37) shows, the electric utility industry is among the lowest risk 3 industries in the U.S. as measured by beta.
 As such, according to CAPM, the cost 4 of equity capital for this industry is among the lowest in the U.S. 5 4.
 On an annual basis, the average authorized ROEs for electric utility companies have 6 been 9.54% in 2022, and 9.60% in 2023, 9.70% in 2024, and 9.72% in the first 7 quarter of 2025, according to Regulatory Research Associates.
 As I discuss above, 8 authorized ROEs have lagged behind capital market cost rates.
 This observation is 9 supported by the Werner and Jarvis (2022) study which evaluated over 3,500 10 authorized ROEs over the past four decades and concluded that authorized ROEs 11 did not decline in line with capital costs and therefore past authorized ROEs have 12 overstated the actual cost of equity capital.
 Accordingly, I believe my 13 recommended ROE reflects the current capital market environment.
-14 Q. DOES YOUR 9.50% ROE RECOMMENDATION MEET THE HOPE AND 15 BLUE FIELD STANDARDS?
-16 А. Yes.
-A s I previously noted, according to the Hope and Bluefield decisions, returns on 17 capital should be: (1) comparable to returns investors expect to earn on other investments 18 of simi lar risk: (2) sufficient to assure confidence in the company's financial integrity: and
+14 Q. DOES YOUR 9.50% ROE RECOMMENDATION MEET THE HOPE AND 15 BLUEFIELD STANDARDS?
+16 A. Yes.
+As I previously noted, according to the Hope and Bluefield decisions, returns on 17 capital should be: (1) comparable to returns investors expect to earn on other investments 10

-10 A. Test As I previously noted, according to the Hope and Diagheat decisions, returns on 17 capital should be: (1) comparable to returns investors expect to earn on other investments 18 of similar risk; (2) sufficient to assure confidence in the company's financial integrity; and 19 (3) adequate to maintain and support the company's credit and to attract capital.
-As page 3 20 of Exhibit JRW-2 shows, electric utility companies have been earning in the 8.0% to 10.0% 21 range in recent years, they have investment-grade bond ratings, and their stocks sell well
+A. Yes.
+As I previously noted, according to the Hope and Bluefield decisions, returns on capital should be: (1) comparable to returns investors expect to earn on other investments of similar risk; (2) sufficient to assure confidence in the company's financial integrity; and (3) adequate to maintain and support the company's credit and to attract capital.
+As page 3 of Exhibit JRW-2 shows, electric utility companies have been earning in the 8.0% to 10.0% range in recent years, they have investment-grade bond ratings, and their stocks sell well